Helping People Choose

 One example is our work with our sugar-free gum products in Europe.
 Sugar-free gum has been approved to make certain health claims related to the reduction of disease risk under the European Commission (EC) claims regulation.
 The EC's approval strengthens our ability to communicate the oral-health benefits of chewing sugar-free gum to consumers and professionals, and supports our aim to make a positive impact on oral health globally.

 We have a tremendous opportunity to use our Oral Care gum brands as champions for positive change, by encouraging healthy habits and giving people the confidence that comes with a happy, healthy smile.
 We are currently partnering with leading oral care experts from around the world to further define where we can make the greatest contribution.
-Read more here.
+Read more about responsible product claims here.

 Greater Consumer Choice

 We offer a variety of products with different nutritional contents, and people can expect the same great quality and convenience no matter which product they choose.
-For example, the UNCLE BEN'S® range offers a wide variety of white, wholegrain brown and flavored rice products, which have different nutritional values.
+For example, the UNCLE BEN'S® product range offers a wide variety of white, wholegrain brown and flavored rice products, which have different nutritional values.
 People seeking a good source of fiber can choose UNCLE BEN’S® Ready Rice® Whole Grain Brown.
-In the U.S., SEEDS OF CHANGE® and UNCLE BEN’S® Ready to Heat pouch flavored, mixed, wholegrain products contain quinoa, brown rice, whole wheat, wild rice and whole barley, and are high in fiber.
+In the US, many SEEDS OF CHANGE® and UNCLE BEN’S® wholegrain products contain quinoa, brown rice, whole wheat, wild rice, and whole barley, and are high in fiber.

 *This excludes herbs and spices and condiment packs that are too small to label with GDA information as well as Mars Foodservice products, which are currently only labeled in the U.K. and will be labeled in the U.S. soon.
 Chewing gum, bubble gum, breath mints, drops, dental pastilles and medicated confectionery are exempt from GDA labeling because they contribute a negligible amount of nutrients (per serving) to the diet.
 This also excludes gift/promotional items.